ravimotha/UmbracoBBQBar/README.md

 ## How It Works

 The bar app is a .net core app hosted on Linux.
-A Twitter webhook has been registered on the [@umbracobar](https://twitter.com/umbracobar) twitter account so notifications of all Twitter events are sent to the bar app.
+A Twitter webhook has been registered on the [@umbracobar](https://twitter.com/umbracobar) Twitter account so notifications of all Twitter events are sent to the bar app.

 Each time the bar opens it has had a different front-end.
 Each front-end is an Azure Static Web App, deployed from here using the GitHub action provided by Azure.